KrauseFx/krausefx.com/_posts/2025-03-20-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 > - Supermarket <1,000 m
 > - Bakery <2,500 m

 However I personally get very limited information from this.
 Instead, we have our own list of POIs that we care about, for example the distance to relatives and to our workplace.
-Also, just showing the air distance is not helpful, as it's really about the info on:

-- How long does it take to get there with a car?
+Also, just showing the air distance is not helpful, as it's really about how long it takes to get somewhere by car, bike, public transit, or by foot.
-- How long does it take to get there with a bike?
-- How long does it take to get there with public transit?
-- How long does it take to get there by foot?

 ### Finding the address